Skip to content

 Copenhagen

-You should definitely also take a quick look inside the Church.
+You should also take a quick look inside the Church.
 The architecture is awe-inspiring.
 The entrance to the Church is free.
-Only for climbing the dome do you have to pay a small entrance fee.
+You pay a small entrance fee only for climbing the dome.

 The Church of Our Saviour

 The Church of Our Saviour, AKA Vor Frelsers Kirke, is located in the Christianshavn district and already shines when you look at it from the ground.
-If you suffer from an acute fear of heights, you’d better stay down there, though.
+If you have an acute fear of heights, you’d better stay down there, though.
 For everyone else: Get up there!
-The ascent does indeed scare you a bit because the steps are quite narrow.
+The ascent scares you a bit because the steps are quite narrow.
 On the other hand, you get a fantastic view of the whole city.

 Vor Frelsers Kirke is known for its dizzying climb to the top of the steeple.
 A spiral staircase winds around the outside of the steeple.
-From up there, you have probably the best view of Copenhagen.
+From up there, you will probably have the best view of Copenhagen.

 Rundetårn

 Legend has it that a Russian tsar (a type of the ancient Roman imperial title Caesar) once even rode up the tower in a horse-drawn carriage.
-The view from there is breathtaking, and the way to the top just make one of the unique things to do in Copenhagen.
+The view from there is breathtaking, and the way to the top just makes it one of the unique things to do in Copenhagen.

 Walking in the Botanical Garden